seL4/rust-sel4/README.md

 Some of these crates depend, at build time, on external components and configuration.
 In all cases, information for locating these dependencies is passed to the dependant crates via environment variables which are interpreted by `build.rs` scripts.
-Here is a list of environment variables that the crates which use them:
+Here is a list of environment variables and the crates which use them:

 - `sel4-config` and `sel4-sys`, whose dependants include `sel4`, `sel4-root-task`, `sel4-microkit`,